 Most youngsters happily and safely participate in sport under the watchful and concerned care of dedicated instructors and club members.
 However, the reality is also that abuse does take place in sport and in some cases members of clubs and associations have been convicted.
 Every adult has a legal and moral responsibility to protect young people and disabled adults in sport from abuse.

-The BGA recognises that we have a duty of care towards young and vulnerable participants and can help to protect them from abuse.
+The BGA recognises that the sport of gliding has a duty of care towards young and vulnerable participants and can help to protect them from abuse.
 (From Guidelines for Governing Bodies of Sport and Local Authorities, Sports Coach UK (NCF), NSPCC.)

 The BGA recognises that for Child Protection purposes, a child refers to any person under the age of 18.